 I was expecting a small old plane, based on descriptions from millennia-aged travel bloggers.
 But our LATAM jet (Chilean partner with American Airlines) was large and new with excellent service.
 We had a total of five internal flights during our 19-day trip; all included in the price of our tour.
 So, I suspect size of plane and airline was directly related to cost?

-Cusco’s airport is right smack in the center of the crowded city; once the capital of the vast Inca Empire.
+Cusco’s airport is right smack in the center of the crowded city.
+It was once the capital of the vast Inca Empire.
 Set in the Andes, the glacier-capped peaks and red-tiled roofs made for beautiful views.

-Just as in Lima, our Cox and Kings guide Rosabeth and driver Ruban were waiting.
+Just as in Lima, our guide Rosabeth and driver Ruban were waiting.
 Both were with us for the bulk of our Peru trip; from Cusco, through the Sacred Valley, to Machu Picchu and back.
 They were wonderful, and the van was large and comfortable.

-Cusco sits at over 11,000 feet, with altitude sickness symptoms usually starting around 8,000 feet.
+Cusco sits at over 11,000 feet.
+Altitude sickness symptoms usually starting around 8,000 feet.
 Machu Picchu sits right below that.
 But, everyone who goes to Machu Picchu must pass through Cusco.
 At high elevations the air is thinner.
 So, each breath contains less oxygen than normal.
 This can lead to a number of very unpleasant symptoms that could spoil your Peru trip.